 - Conserving natural resources and minimising energy consumption and waste.

 Environmental impacts of NorthLink WA must be managed as part of construction.
 Environmental Management Plans ensure that we carefully manage the local environment and meet strict environmental conditions determined by the Environmental Protection Authority (EPA).

 NorthLink WA - Tonkin Grade Separations has been assessed by the Australian Department of the Environment under the Environment Protection and Biodiversity Act 1999 (EPBC Act) and has received approval.
 The State Department of Environment Regulation has granted a Native Vegetation Clearing Permit.

 As part of the assessment process, the public had the opportunity to submit comments on the project's documentation from 8 to 22 July 2015.

 We have published our responses to public submission, including the original preliminary documentation which can be viewed here.

 The Tonkin Grade Separation project was issued approval under the Environmental Protection and Biodiversity Conservation Act 1999 on 7 December 2015 (EPBC 2014/7385) and included a number of conditions that we are required to fulfil.

-As per Condition 4 of approval EPBC2014/7385, an EPBC Act Compliance Report has been produced and is required to be published on our website.
+As per Condition 4 of approval EPBC2014/7385, the EPBC Act Compliance Report for 2019 (and previous reporting years) has been produced and is published below.
 The Compliance Report addresses compliance with each of the Conditions outlined in approval EPBC2014/7385.